 This doesn’t mean waterproof.
 You still need to reapply after sweating or swimming.

 This means it’s less likely to clog your pores.
-Especially important for oily and acne-prone skin.
+Especially important for oily and skin prone to blemishes.

 5. Active Ingredients